RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 - `received` - Request is received and awaits processing.
 - `processing-in-progress` - A dedicated worker is processing the request.
-- `processing-completed` - Request processing succeeded and the request is being provisioned (or de-provisioned, depdending on the specific request).
+- `processing-completed` - Request processing succeeded and the request is being provisioned (or de-provisioned, depending on the specific request).
     A `response` segment is included with the task status JSON response.
     The response includes a `resourceId` for each resource that the request creates, such as Subscription or Database ID.
 - `processing-error` - Request processing failed.